The chemotherapy drug oxaliplatin is normally given together with other drugs to treat pancreatic cancer.

 Bruising and bleeding

 Oxaliplatin can lower the number of platelets in your blood – this is called thrombocytopenia.
 This can cause you to bruise more easily than normal, and may be more likely to have nosebleeds or bleeding gums.
 Speak to your chemotherapy team straight away if you get any of these side effects.
+If you have a nosebleed that doesn’t stop after five minutes, call your chemotherapy team.

 Anaemia (feeling tired or dizzy)

 Oxaliplatin can lower the number of red blood cells in your blood.
 This is called anaemia, and can make you feel tired, dizzy, or short of breath.
+If your red blood cell level is very low, you may need to be given blood cells through a drip.
+This is called a blood transfusion.

 Oxaliplatin may cause your hair to thin, or you may lose some hair – but it should grow back once your treatment stops.